42BV/ai-hackathon/README.md

 You will have to:

 - Modify the docker-compose.yml and put back the commented out `elasticsearch` section.
-- Change connecting uris in the `application.yml` (local connection is commented out)
+- Change connection details in the [application.yml](src%2Fmain%2Fresources%2Fapplication.yml)
 - Create the embeddings yourself!
 See examples in `SpringAIConfiguration.java`, `PublicationVectorStoreDataLoader.java` and `FileVectorStoreDataLoader.java` how
   to do so.
 - Again, keep in mind, do not start embedding large datasets, this takes time and costs $$$